lyupengju/Flare23/README.md

 # FLARE2023

 This repository is the official implementation of our participation in [FLARE competition](https://codalab.lisn.upsaclay.fr/competitions/12239).
-Experiments on the MICCAI FLARE23 challenge leaderboard validate promising performance achieving high segmentation accuracy with average Dice similarity coefficients of 89.84 % and 50.26 % for multiorgan and tumor regions respectively.
+Experiments on the MICCAI FLARE23 challenge leaderboard validate promising performance achieving high segmentation accuracy with average Dice similarity coefficients of 89.84 % and 50.26 % for multi-organ and tumor regions respectively.
 Additionally, efficient inference is exhibited with an average runtime of 18 seconds per 512 × 512 × 215 3D volume with less than 2G GPU memory consumption.
 See our paper in reference section for more details.